mdda/mdda.github.io/_posts/OSS/2014-10-29-install-AMD-radeon-drivers-on-FC20.md

 dmesg
 {% endhighlight %}

 ### Check that the module is installed properly

+This has to be done once X is available (really needs to be done on the local machine, rather than on an SSH terminal, since the "-display :0.0" option doesn't appear to work) :

 {% highlight bash %}
 fglrxinfo
 fglrxinfo -v
 {% endhighlight %}

 ### Make sure that the X11/xorg.conf has been updated appropriately